kali-linex/linex/Documentation/RCU/whatisRCU.rst

 Quick Quiz #1:
 		Why is this argument naive?
-How could a deadlock occur when using this algorithm in a real-world Linux kernel?
+How could a deadlock occur when using this algorithm in a real-world Linex kernel?
 How could this deadlock be avoided?

 :ref:`Answers to Quick Quiz <9_whatisRCU>`